 In the public cloud world, nothing is free.
-Logging is sometimes viewed as an afterthought but an import piece to have the ability to audit and gain insights into a system.
+Logging is sometimes viewed as an afterthought but an important piece to have the ability to audit and gain insights into a system.
 With the move to the public cloud, logs can get expensive if left unchecked; reasons could be that we are used to a certain level of log retention and verbosity on our own systems and expect the same in the public cloud.

 Understanding Our Logging Cost